 - Turkey burgers must ALWAYS be cooked well done to an internal temperature of at least 160 degrees.

-- 1 lb ground turkey (half breast, half thigh)
+- 1 pound ground turkey half breast, half thigh

 - 1 cup grated zucchini